Home » The Philippines » Which taxes to pay when selling a property in the Philippines?

 • Agent’s or broker’s commission: If you choose to enlist the help of an agent or broker to sell your property, you will be responsible for their commission fee.
 Be sure to factor this into your calculations when selling the property.

-Get assistance on property taxes in the Philippines from Own Property Abroad
+Get expert help with property taxes in the Philippines

 Frequently Asked Questions (FAQs)